eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 _Even_ if you only care about English text, there's more than one Latin alphabet in Unicode!
 Is "x" equivalent to "𝗑" or "𝘅" or "𝘹" or "𝙭" or "𝚡" or "ｘ" or "𝐱"?
 What about "×" or "х" or "⨯" or "ⅹ"?
 Ah, sorry, those last four are actually the multiplication sign, a Cyrillic letter, the symbol for cross product, and the Roman numberal for ten.

 This is a particularly aggravating problem because most programming languages have facilities for comparing and changing the case of text built in, and most of them are extremely naïve about it.
-You can't even correctly change the case of English-looking text without knowing what locale it came from — the title-case of "istanbul" is actually "İstanbul", because in Turkish the capital form of dotted "i" is a capital dotted "İ".
+You can't even correctly change the case of English-looking text without knowing what locale it came from — the title-case of "istanbul" may actually be "İstanbul" depending on language, because of Turkish's dotted "i".

 The only library I'm aware of off the top of my head for correctly dealing with any of these problems is [ICU](http://site.icu-project.org/), which is a hulking monstrosity hardly suited for shipping as part of a programming language.
 And while their homepage does list a lot of impressive users, I've only encountered it in code I've worked on _once_.

 ## Combining characters and character width

-Typically we think of combining characters as being the floating diacritical marks that can latch onto the preceding letter, such as using U+0301 COMBINING ACUTE ACCENT to make "ź", in case we are direly in need of it for some reason.
+Typically we think of combining characters as being the floating diacritical marks that can latch onto the preceding letter, such as using U+0301 COMBINING ACUTE ACCENT to make "x́", in case we are direly in need of it for some reason.
 There are a few other combining "diacriticals" that aren't so related to language; for example, U+20E0 COMBINING ENCLOSING CIRCLE BACKSLASH can produce "é⃠", the universal symbol for "my software only supports English, and also I am not aware that English has diacritics too".
 Or perhaps you'd use U+20E3 COMBINING ENCLOSING KEYCAP to make "é⃣" and indicate that the user should press their é key.

 All of these have an impact on the "length" of a string.
 You could write either of those "é" sequences with _three_ codepoints: the letter "e", the combining accent, and the combining border.
 But clearly they each only contribute one _symbol_ to the final text.
 This isn't a particularly difficult problem; just ignore combining characters when counting, right?